bee-rickey/webScraper/README.md

 	a.1) Text
 	a.2) Center coordinates of the text: x,y
 	a.3) Lower left x, lower left y
-	a.4) Height of the text (calculated using lower left and upper left coordinates).
-	a.5) Width of the text (calculated using lower left and lower right coordinates).
-	a.6) Column number.
+	a.4) Height of the text (calculated using lower left and upper left coordinates). a.5) Width of the text (calculated using lower left and lower right coordinates).
+Height and width are used for displaying the recognized text a debug solution. a.6) Column number.
 	a.7) Row number.